Protonk/sr-characters/New/complete/magic detective.md

 ####Role:

 Stats heavy, with a mix of skills.
-Adept powers chosen to support assensing (with a hair of spell resistance).
 Not great in combat, but pretty good at magical leg-work.
-Very good at perception, pretty capable with conning information out of someone and somewhat well connected.
-Astral chameleon and a flexible astral signature means I might be able to tail a magician or toss their place without them noticing the signature (-4 to get astral info).
-A small amount of magical skills and knowledge help investigating magical artifacts and stuff.

-Worth it for legwork.
-Assensing and perception can potentially roll **15** (limit 6 w/ 6 edge).
-Combinded with the astral chameleon and flexible signature and they can see much more about the magical world than it can of them.
-Good contacts for runs needing lots of legwork and focused on sussing out leads.
+Very good at perception and good contacts to follow leads.

 ____
 ####Human